Free Online Wedding Dance Lessons

 Of course, you would only need to learn a few (3 would be good) of the dance patterns demonstrated here.
 Remember your choreography should be only 2 min 30 sec long.

 The trick is to keep your step as simple as possible.
+We also want learn to look as natural as possible.

 In this video, I use what we call a "marching" step.
 It's the most basic dance step you can use.
 We simply mark the beat with each step, while staying relaxed and engaging the hips.
 But more about that below.

 The point here is that if we make the step so simple that we don't have to think about it.
-This way we give ourselves the opportunity to focus and what will impress: the dance moves.
+This way we give ourselves the opportunity to focus on what will impress: the dance moves.

-• Frame, Posture and Hold.
+- Frame, Posture and Hold.

-• Leading and Following.
+- Leading and Following.

-• The steps.
+- The steps.

 Then we can implement and practice them by learning very simple moves:

-• The Basket
+- The Basket

-• The Hammerlock
+- The Hammerlock

 1- Frame, Posture and Hold

+Now let's start with the dance instructions.
 Posture, frame, and hold are essential elements in partner dancing that contribute to the overall appearance and quality of the dance.
 Here's a brief overview of each concept:

-1. Posture: Good posture is crucial in partner dancing, as it enables the dancers to move smoothly and gracefully across the dance floor.
+- Posture: Good posture is crucial in partner dancing, as it enables the dancers to move smoothly and gracefully across the dance floor.
 Proper posture involves standing up straight with the shoulders relaxed, the chest lifted, and the hips aligned with the feet.
 Dancers should avoid slouching, leaning forward or back, or letting their head drop.

-2. Frame: Frame refers to the way that the partners hold themselves and each other during the dance.
+- Frame: Frame refers to the way that the partners hold themselves and each other during the dance.
 In partner dancing, the frame is created by the arms, shoulders, and upper body.
 The partners should maintain a firm and steady frame, with the arms slightly extended and the elbows slightly bent.
 The frame should be maintained throughout the dance, even when the partners are turning or spinning.

-3. Hold: Hold refers to the way that the partners hold each other during the dance.
+- Hold: Hold refers to the way that the partners hold each other during the dance.
 In partner dancing, there are different types of holds depending on the dance style, but the most common one is the closed hold.
 In a closed hold, the leader's right hand holds the follower's left hand, while the leader's left hand rests on the follower's back, just below the shoulder blade.
 The follower's right hand rests on the leader's left shoulder.
 The hold should be gentle but firm, with the partners maintaining a slight pressure towards each other.

-4. Hand Hold: There are several hand holds and I'lll talk about two of them in the video below.
+- Hand Hold: There are several hand holds and I'lll talk about two of them in the video below.
 The 2nd hold is particularly important for the style of dancing we are going to use.
 If you find that a move is difficult or awkward, may be a little painful, the first thing to check is your hand hold.

 Overall, posture, frame, and hold are crucial elements in partner dancing that contribute to the elegance and fluidity of the dance.
 When done correctly, these elements help the partners to move together as a cohesive unit, creating a beautiful and enjoyable dance performance.